-"Qui donc t'a donné la mission d'annoncer au peuple que la divinité n'existe pas-quel avantage trouves-tu à persuader à l'homme qu'une force aveugle prèside à sea destinées et frappe au hasard le crime et la vert t'"-ROBESPIERER, Discours, Mai 7, 1794.
-It was some time before midnight when the stranger returned home.
-His apartments were situated in one of those vast abodes which may be called an epitome of Paris itself.
-The cellars rented by mechanics, scarce removed a step from paupers-often by outcasts and fugitives from the law-often by some daring writer, who, after scattering among the people doctrines the most subversive of order, or the most libellous on the characters of priest, minister, and king, retired among the rats to escape the persecution that attends the virtuous; the ground-floor occupied by shops; the entresol by artists; the principal stories by nobles, and the garrets by journeymen or grisettes.
-As the stranger passed up the stairs, a young man of a form and countenance singularly unprepossessing, emerging from a door in the entresol, brushed beside him.
-His glance was furtive, sinister, savage, and yet fearful: the man's face was of an ashen paleness, and the features worked convulsively.
-The stranger paused, and followed him with thoughtful looks as he hurried down the stairs.
-While he thus stood, he heard a groan from the room which the young man had just quitted; the latter had pulled to the door with hasty violence, but some fragment, probably of fuel, had prevented its closing, and it now stood slightly ajar: the stranger pushed it open and entered.
-He passed a small anteroom, meanly furnished, and stood in a bedchamber of meager and sordid discomfort.
-Stretched on the bed, and writhing in pain, lay an old man: a single candle lit the room, and threw its sickly ray over the furrowed and deathlike face of the No attendant was by; he seemed left alone sick person. to breathe his last.
-"Water," he moaned, feebly, "water; I parch-I burn!"
-The intruder approached the bed, bent over him, and took his hand: "Oh, bless thee, Jean, bless thee!" said the sufferer; " hast thou brought back the physician already?
+As the stranger passed up the stairs, a young man of a form and countenance singularly unprepossessing emerged from a door in the entresol, and brushed beside him.
+His glance was furtive, sinister, savage, and yet timorous; the man's face was of an ashen paleness, and the features worked convulsively.
+The stranger paused, and observed him with thoughtful looks, as he hurried down the stairs.
+While he thus stood, he heard a groan from the room which the young man had just quitted; the latter had pulled to the door with hasty vehemence, but some fragment, probably of fuel, had prevented its closing, and it now stood slightly ajar.
+The stranger pushed it open and entered; he passed a small anteroom, meanly furnished, and stood in a bedchamber of meagre and sordid discomfort.
+Stretched on the bed, and writhing in pain, lay an old man; a single candle lit the room, and threw its feeble ray over the furrowed and deathlike face of the sick person.
+No attendant was by; he seemed left alone to breathe his last.
+"Water," he moaned feebly, -- "water!
+I parch, I burn!"
+The intruder approached the bed, bent over him, and took his hand.
+"Oh, bless thee, Jean, bless thee!" said the sufferer; "hast thou brought back the physician already?
 Sir, I am poor, but I can pay you well.
 I would not die yet, for that young man's sake."
-And he sat upright in his bed, and fixed his dim eyes anxiously on his visiter.
-"What are your symptoms-your disease !"
-"Fire-fire in the heart, the entrails-I burn!"
-"How long is it since you have taken food !"
+And he sat upright in his bed, and fixed his dim eyes anxiously on his visitor.

+"What are your symptoms, your disease?"

+"Fire, fire, fire in the heart, the entrails!
+I burn!"

+"How long is it since you have taken food?"

 "Food! only this broth.
 There is the basin, all I have taken these six hours.
-I had scarce drank it ere these pains began."
-The stranger looked at the basin; some portion of the contents were yet left there.
+I had scarce drunk it ere these pains began."

+The stranger looked at the basin; some portion of the contents was yet left there.